-NICKLAUS: Carts must remain on paths today.
-PALMER: Carts must remain on paths today.
+NICKLAUS: Carts may drive on the course today.
+PALMER: Carts may drive on the course today.

 It’s not often you get to take your pick between golf on a Nicklaus or Palmer course, two of the biggest names in golf.
 36 fairways wind through some of the most scenic holes found in Eastern Virginia.
 Aside from the fairways and greens, though, there are miles and miles of walking and biking trails that provide full access to the gorgeous views and vistas throughout the community.